autogram-is/aql-builder/README.md

   .build();
 ```

+### Advanced features

+Although the fluent methods on the `AqBuilder` class are handy, some types of query structures are only supported with manually-created `AqQuery` objects:

+- Filters that compare two properties, rather than one property to a literal value.
+- Subqueries, and filters/aggregations/property assignments that explicitly reference them.
+- Assignment of subqueries to custom variables that can be included in the results or used in filters

+Examples can be found in the `docs` directory.

 ## Limitations

-- For the time being, AQL Builder only supports simple queries that operate on a single collection without any joins or subqueries.
+As noted above, the `AqBuilder` class doesn't support the full range of features that are possible with `AqQuery`, and `AqQuery` only supports a subset of the full AQL spec.
+In particular:

+- Insert or Update queries.
+AQL Builder is read-only.
+- Use of constructed documents as query sources.
+Every query requires an existing collection to iterate over.
-- It doesn't support explicit construction of return documents with nested properties, though it does allow you to select properties that are arrays or objects.
+- Explicit construction of return documents with nested properties.
+(Though you can return properties that are themselves arrays or objects.)
-- AQL functions can't be used when adding individual properties; the aggregate functions like SUM() and MAX() are handled as one-offs by the aggregate code; if you need something more complex, writing your own AQL isnt much more complicated than tweaking the complex JSON that would be necessary to define it.
+- AQL functions in general.
+The aggregate functions like SUM() and MAX() are handled as one-offs by the aggregate code.
+At least using the current approach, adding arbitrary function support would result in JSON structures more complicated than the AQL itself.
+- Explicitly ordering filter/subquery/aggregation functions to optimize queries or control returned results.
+The closest we get is the distinction between `filters` and `returnFilters` that run after aggregation.